 Any electronic device requires proper maintenance.
 Otherwise, they don’t last long.
 So keep up the maintenance.
 Keep the lens clean.
 You can use a microfiber rag to clean the camera lens.
-Keep the camera dust free.
-Electronic devices get damaged by the dust mostly.
-To have a maximum working life-time from your camera you have to keep it under regular maintenance.
+Keep the camera dust-free.
+Electronic devices get damaged by dust mostly.
+To have a maximum working life from your camera you have to keep it under regular maintenance.

 Use camera bags:

 Your hunting success depends on the performance of your trail camera.
 To keep your camera running for a long time you have to keep the camera in a separate carrying case.
 If you keep your camera on a hiking backpack it will bang with other things.
 Very few people notice the damage that occurs to the camera while carrying it with other things.
 The exterior of the camera gets scratches and gets damaged in a short time.

 SD card speed is a vital part of trail camera performance.
 Moreover, the SD card plays an important role in preserving storage, reducing storage error, etc. The user manual recommends formatting the SD card before using it each time.
 It can save you from future headaches.